 You probably knew about the benefits of aloe vera and coconut oil for your skin.
 But did you know they also promote long, moisturized, and dandruff-free hair?
 As with all the recipes, feel free to adjust the amounts of gel and oil based on the amount of hair you have.

-Honey and banana
+Honey and Banana Mask

 - 1 ripe banana